 No one likes it when the internet connection keeps on dropping, lagging, or disconnecting.
 It causes headaches and troubles.
 It may even become financially detrimental to end-users.
 However, the good thing is you can fix these issues with troubleshooting steps on your own.

-Why does my Verizon FiOS keeps disconnecting?
+Why does my Verizon FiOS keep disconnecting?

 Modem or Router Problem